domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 If ain't baroque, don't fix it (compliments of Ms. Bach, my middle school music teacher, who taught me how to use a digital audio workstation DAW).

 Focus on doing your own thing well.
-Eventually, people will gravitate towards it (and, thus, you) (compliments of James Pietragallo & Jimmie Whisman, American comedians).
+Eventually, people will gravitate towards it (and, thus, you) (compliments of James Pietragallo and Jimmie Whisman, American comedians).

 Procrastination is not a bug, it's a feature.
 Put absolute faith into your procrastination skills.
 They'll get you where you need to be/go.

 Don't knock it 'til you try it.

 Walk Planet Earth like an animal (because you are one).
 Do things with purpose.
-Pay attention to your here & now.
+Pay attention to your here and now.

 20/20/20 rule: Every 20 minutes, stare at something 20 feet away for 20 seconds.